Analysing quantum systems with randomised measurements: Non-local correlations

 In Ref.~\cite{pandit_optimal_2022}, the probability of violation $\mathcal{P}_V$ was investigated for three-party GHZ and W states with increasing number of measurement settings per party for the different tripartite scenarios (for results, see Tab.~\ref{tab_PV} for $m=2$, and see Ref.~\cite{pandit_optimal_2022} for $m>2$).
 The following conclusions about $\mathcal{P}_V$ can be drawn based on Tab.~\ref{tab_PV} and on additional numerical data in the tables of Refs.~\cite{barasinski_experimentally_2021,pandit_optimal_2022}.
 Importantly, $\mathcal{P}_V$ steadily increases with the number of measurement settings $m$~\cite{pandit_optimal_2022}.
 In particular, the probability of violating the $\mathcal{L}$ and $\mathcal{NS}_2$ conditions is greater than $99.9\%$ in the respective cases $m>3$ and $m>5$, for both $\text{W}_3$ and $\text{GHZ}_3$ states.
 For $\mathcal{S}_2$, however, this percentage is much smaller, especially for the $\text{W}_3$ state.
 This trend is observed even up to $m=6$.

-The numerical computations in Refs.~\cite{barasinski_experimentally_2021,pandit_optimal_2022} also demonstrate that in each of the three discussed tripartite scenarios, one can clearly distinguish a so-called dominant inequality, i.e.~a facet of the respective convex sets $\mathcal{L}$, $\mathcal{NS}_2$, $\mathcal{S}_2$.
-A dominant inequality defines a family of equivalent inequalities which are most often violated for a given Bell-type experiment.
-As we can see in Tab.~\ref{tab_PV}, the estimated $\mathcal{P}_V^I$ is surprisingly close to the $\mathcal{P}_V$ value for almost all two-setting ($m=2$) scenarios.
+The numerical computations in Refs.~\cite{barasinski_experimentally_2021,pandit_optimal_2022} also demonstrate that in each of the three discussed tripartite scenarios, one can clearly distinguish a so-called dominant inequality.
+This is a facet of the respective convex sets $\mathcal{L}$, $\mathcal{NS}_2$, $\mathcal{S}_2$ that defines a family of equivalent inequalities which are most often violated for a given Bell-type experiment.
+As seen in Tab.~\ref{tab_PV}, the estimated $\mathcal{P}_V^I$ is surprisingly close to the $\mathcal{P}_V$ value for almost all two-setting ($m=2$) scenarios.
 In fact, the same tendency is observed for larger $m$ as well~\cite{barasinski_experimentally_2021,pandit_optimal_2022}.
 In particular, a very small difference between the $\mathcal{P}_V^I$ and $\mathcal{P}_V$ can be observed for $\mathcal{L}$ and $\mathcal{NS}_2$ scenarios up to $m=6$.
 The worst match between the two probabilites is found in the $\mathcal{S}_2$ scenario for the $\text{W}_3$ state.